stiantha/DevTools/readme.md

 Application that serves as a collection of resources for developers.<br>
 Can be used just like bookmarking a page, saving the resources for when you need them.<br>
 - **Features**
-    - User
+    - User Management System
-    - Add, edit, remove content thats stored in DB
+    - Add, edit, remove content that's stored in DB
     - Store specific content to "Favorites"
+    - Search Functionality
+    - Resource Rating
+    - Resource Comments
+    - Resource Categories
+    - User Profiles
+    - Social Sharing
+    - Resource Submission
+    - Notifications
+    - Resource Verification
+    - Dark Mode

 - **Resources**
     - AI tools